DoodleLearning logo

 Even numbers are divisible by 2, while odd numbers aren’t.

 This means that if you divide an even number by 2, you’ll always get a whole number result (e.g. 10/2 = 5).
-On the other hand, if you divide an odd number by 2, you’ll get a fractional result (e.g. 9/2 = 4.5).
+On the other hand, if you divide an odd number by 2, the result won’t be a whole number (e.g. 9/2 = 4.5).

 Keeping this rule in mind can be really helpful when it comes to doing things like addition, subtraction, multiplication and division.